NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 ## module

-Context: One of
-- model scope (called inlined module)
+Context: One of: file top scope, or model scope (called inlined module).
-- File top scope.

 Bind to identifier: no